wevm/ox/site/pages/guides/abi.md

 ABI encoding and decoding form the backbone of interacting with smart contracts in the Ethereum ecosystem.
 Whether you’re calling contract functions, filtering/listening for events, or deploying new contracts.
 Below are some of the key applications of ABIs in smart contract development and interaction.

-### Contract Function Invocation
+### Contract Function Calls

 When calling a function on a smart contract, an ABI is used to encode the function signature and its parameters into a bytecode format that can be understood by the Ethereum Virtual Machine (EVM).
 It is equally important for decoding the response (or revert reason) from the contract, hence allowing for two-way communication.

-#### Encoding Function Calls

-Encoding a function call involves the process of computing the function's selector and ABI-encoding its parameters.
+#### Read-only Functions

+A [Pure Function](https://docs.soliditylang.org/en/latest/contracts.html#pure-functions) or [View Function](https://docs.soliditylang.org/en/latest/contracts.html#view-functions) (commonly known as a "contract read" function) does not modify the state of the blockchain.
+These functions have a `stateMutability` of `pure` or `view`.

+They can only read the state of the contract, and cannot make any changes to it.
+Since pure/view functions do not change the state of the contract, they do not require any gas to be executed.
+This means that they can be called without the need for a transaction (via an `eth_call` JSON-RPC method).

+#### State-modifying Functions

+A **State-modifying Function** (commonly known as a "contract write" function) modifies the state of the blockchain.
+These functions have a `stateMutability` of `nonpayable` or `payable`.

+These types of functions require gas to be executed, and hence a transaction is needed to be broadcast in order to change the state (via an `eth_sendTransaction` JSON-RPC method).

-Let's take a look at how we can encode a function call to the `approve` function on an ERC20 contract, and then broadcast it to the network.
+Let's take a look at how we can encode a [state-modifying `approve` function call](https://eips.ethereum.org/EIPS/eip-20#approve) on an ERC20 contract, and then broadcast it to the network.

 ::::steps